top of page

 New York State Bar Association – Member, Elder Law and Special Needs (ELSN) and Trusts and Estates sections

-Estate Planning Council of Westchester County – Member of Board of Directors, 2022-2025
+Estate Planning Council of Westchester County – Member, 2020-present

 Select Lectures:

-Senior Law Day Collaborative (October 2024): Planning & Resources for Aging & Caregiving from the Perspective of an Elder Law Attorney
+Senior Law Day Collaborative, Planning & Resources for Aging & Caregiving from the Perspective of an Elder Law Attorney, October 2024

-Senior Law Day Collaborative (July 2023): Seven Common Gaffes in Estate Planning and What to Do
+Senior Law Day Collaborative, Seven Common Gaffes in Estate Planning and What to Do, July 2023

-Westchester County Bar Association (June 2021): The “New” New York Power of Attorney: What All Attorneys Need to Know1
+Westchester County Bar Association, The “New” New York Power of Attorney: What All Attorneys Need to Know, June 2021

-Estate Planning Council of Westchester County (January and February 2021): Solo Agers: An Underserved Market
+Estate Planning Council of Westchester County, Solo Agers: An Underserved Market, January 2021 and February 2021

-New York State Bar Association Elder Law Section (2019 Joint Fall Meeting of the Elder Law & Special Needs and Trusts & Estates sections): Powers of Attorney: What Every Elder Law, Trusts & Estates, and Special Needs Planning Attorney Needs to Know
+New York State Bar Association Elder Law Section, Powers of Attorney: What Every Elder Law, Trusts & Estates, and Special Needs Planning Attorney Needs to Know, 2019 Joint Fall Meeting of the Elder Law & Special Needs and Trusts & Estates sections of the NYSBA

-LaGrangeville Library (March 2019): General Estate Planning and Elder Law Matters
+LaGrangeville Library, General Estate Planning and Elder Law Matters, March 2019

-Professional Women of Westchester and Putnam (November 2018): Leaving a Legacy
+Professional Women of Westchester and Putnam, Leaving a Legacy, November 2018

 New York State Bar Association logo